-Without getting too technical (like mentioning how color temperature relates to a black-body radiator), essentially what you’re looking at is anything rated above 5000K (the K stands for Kelvin, which is the measurement of absolute zero degrees) is classed as a cool color (bluish), so work well for automotive lighting applications.
+Without getting too technical (like mentioning how color temperature relates to a black-body radiator), essentially what you’re looking at is anything rated above 5000K.
+The K stands for Kelvin, which is the measurement of absolute zero degrees.
+It’s classed as a cool color (bluish), so it works well for automotive lighting applications.
 5000K is classed as Horizon Daylight.

-Lumens (lm) is just another way of measuring light – the higher the number, the more powerful the light.
+Lumens (lm) is just another way of measuring light.
+The higher the number, the more powerful the light.
 It’s simple, but unless you actually know the rough output, pretty meaningless.

-For a long time, people (incorrectly) assumed that light output was directly related to Wattage – the higher the watts, the more light.
+For a long time, people (incorrectly) assumed that light output was directly related to wattage.
+The higher the watts, the more light.
 Today, we use lumens because watts are really only a power consumption figure.

 An old 25W light bulb is roughly the same as 250lm, a 100W bulb is around 1,500lm.
 As you can see, with some of these bulbs rating at 12,000lm, they’re pretty bright.

-First up, is the style or pattern that you’ll need.
+First up is the style or pattern that you’ll need.
 While it’s true that all cars use a selected range of styles (H4, H7, H11, etc), you’ll need to know which bulbs your car takes when ordering.
 If you aren’t sure, then take advice.

-You also need to make sure that the actual LED bulb will fit inside the lens of your car – by their very nature, they are quite often longer than standard halogen bulbs.
+You also need to make sure that the actual LED bulb will fit inside the lens of your car.
+By their very nature, they are quite often longer than standard halogen bulbs.

-Despite claims of ‘anti-dazzle’ technology, you may indeed find that you need to adjust your headlights to stop your new super-bright bulbs from dazzling on-coming traffic – some of these bulbs are 250% (perhaps more) brighter than standard bulbs.
+Despite claims of ‘anti-dazzle’ technology, you may indeed find that you need to adjust your headlights to stop your new super-bright bulbs from dazzling on-coming traffic.
+Some of these bulbs are 250% (perhaps more) brighter than standard bulbs.